Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

-Many people don't know how to cook a turnip.
-And some have never tasted a turnip either.
+Most people don't, which is understandable.
+In fact, some have never tasted one either.
 Turnips are one of those vegetables that looks sort of strange in their raw state and can be intimidating.

-I tried making turnips once, but the resulting bitter veggie was enough to turn me off of ever wanting turnips again.
+Believe me, I understand!
+I tried cooking turnips once, but the resulting bitter veggie was enough to turn me off of ever wanting them again.
+Blech.

 Look for turnips with smooth skin.
 They should feel firm and heavy with crisp green tops.
 Check for a sweet aroma.